-Maybe you need a new boiler for your beautiful Seattle craftsman style home.
-While researching the topic you have found some discussions about combi boilers, but what are they?
+You need a new boiler.
+While researching the topic you may have found some discussions about combi boilers.
+What are they?
 How are they different from standard boilers?
 Do you need one?
-Here’s a quick breakdown of this recent entry to the U.S. plumbing market.
+Here’s a quick breakdown of this newer option.

-A combi boiler replaces your traditional boiler and hot water heater, allowing you to heat your home and enjoy hot water with a single unit.
-This technology has been popular in homes throughout Europe and the United Kingdom for decades, thanks to its space saving and efficient performance.
+A combi boiler replaces your traditional boiler and hot water heater, allow you to heat your home and enjoy hot water with a single unit.
+This technology has been popular in homes throughout Europe and the United Kingdom for decades, thanks to its space-saving and efficient performance.
 Since boilers and water heater tanks only require replacement every twenty or years or so, many U.S. homeowners opt to stick with their traditional setup instead of trying something new.
 This has slowed the introduction of combi boilers to the U.S. market.
-However, newer models with improved heating efficiency are now making combi boilers a very popular option, especially in cities like Seattle that have a large number of older homes with radiators.
+However, newer models with improved heating efficiency are making combi boilers a very popular option now.

-With combi boilers, separate pipes enter the boiler and pass by the burner to be heated, after which they leave the boiler chamber and travels to your taps or baseboard heaters.
-A heat exchanger is positioned between the central heat and hot water pipes inside the boiler and stores unused energy.
+With combi boilers, your hot water system and your heating system do not share the same water but are heated at the same location.
+Separate pipes enter the boiler and pass by the burner to be heated, after which they leave the boiler chamber and travels to your taps or baseboard heaters.
+A heat exchanger is positioned between the central heat and the hot water pipes inside the boiler and stores unused energy.
 When the thermostat calls for the pumps to start circulating hot water to your baseboards, leftover heat from the hot water side can be used to heat the rest of the home.
 You can use a combi boiler with gas, oil, or propane as the fuel source.

 3 Top Energy Star Models

 There are a number of quality combi boiler manufacturers on the market.
 Here are a few with Energy Star certifications: